-- explain the systems used to derive the information for this line and set out how the database of contact details is maintained; - ensure that customers registered for more than one service are only reported once (i.e. ensure that double counting is eliminated).
-A breakdown of the number of customers registered for individual services is not required, although details can be set out in the company's commentary if available;

-- explain whether the reported numbers relate to "individual customers" or "households"; - comment on reasons for any significant difference between the number of customers registered between years; and - set out how it advertises availability of the services offered.
+- detail the number of people on the Customer Care Register who are registered for critical care services; - ensure that customers registered for more than one service are only reported once (i.e. ensure that double counting is eliminated).
+A breakdown of the number of customers registered for individual services is not required, although details can be set out in the company's commentary if available; - explain whether the reported numbers relate to "individual customers" or "households"; - comment on reasons for any significant difference between the number of customers registered between years; and - set out how it advertises availability of the services offered.
 This should include how it actively tries to identify eligible customers and increase the number of customers registering for special assistance.